chiachunho1997/botnana-book/en-us/javascript-api.md

 Configuration API can process the configuration file.

-### Altering the configuration //修改設定參數
+### Altering the configuration

-Edits done to the configuration will not immediately save, and will not affect devices in use.
+Edits done to the configuration will not be immediately saved, and will not affect devices in use.
-//修改設定參數並不會立刻將設定值儲存至參數設定檔，
-也不會影響到各裝置目前使用的參數。

 e.g. Altering slave 1's homing method within the configuration file.
-//範例：修改 configuration 檔中 slave 1 的回歸原點方法。

     botnana.config.set_slave({
       position: 1,